undb-xyz/docs/src/content/docs/en/field-configuration-options.md

 **To create a filter**

-1. Click the filter button
+1. Click the filter button.
 2. Select the field from the dropdown menu in the Filter modal.
-3. Create filter
+3. Create filter.

 ![create-filter](/images/create-filter.gif)

 ## Hide field

-**Hiding fields from the field header**
+**Hiding fields from the field header.**

 **By clicking the field header in grid view and choosing the Hide field option from the dropdown menu, you can also hide a field.**